 Nature Knows Best.
 Mothers in traditional societies breastfeed their children well into their toddler years, and there is a good reason for it.
-The World Health Organization suggests exclusive breastfeeding for 6 months with continued breastfeeding for at least 2 years.
+The World Health Organization suggests exclusive breastfeeding for 6 months with continued breastfeeding for up to 2 years and beyond.
 But, in the U.S., breastfeeding a baby past their first birthday is called extended breastfeeding, and it is not culturally accepted.
 New studies are proving that mothers who let their child decide when to quit nursing are helping their babies receive optimal mental and physical health.

 Dr. Katy Dettwyler, anthropologist and breast feeding advocate, studied 64 traditional societies and found that their median age for weaning was 2.8 years.
 Her research shows that many tribal communities wean between three and four years of age and often much older.
 Such communities practice child-led weaning or let the child decide when they no longer need the breast.
 Child-led weaning is becoming more popular in the US, but women who practice “extended” breastfeeding often hide it from others to spare themselves ridicule.

 The 2-4 year age range for natural weaning is fascinating in conjunction with new scientific studies that show that the brain and the gut continue to develop well into the third year of life and breastfeeding during this time is crucial for brain and gut development.
 Studies show that the gut-brain development within the first few years of life reflects the health of a person throughout adulthood.

 Filled with healthy fats, vitamins, and minerals, breast milk is the perfect food to build the cellular components of the gut and brain and to provide fuel for their optimal functioning.
 But, there is much more to breast milk that has been overlooked until now.
 The no-longer-secret ingredient necessary for gut and brain development-- the reason that extended breastfeeding is so important is-- MICROBES!